FelloBoiYuuka/ToxicWaste/README.md

 # ToxicWaste
 Just another malware database.
 You know the deal, don't download this stuff unless you know what you're doing.
-Passwords for the archives are "Stinky123"
+Passwords for the archives are "infected"